Reenie-G/Mod-3-PyPoll-Challenge/README.md

 ## Election-Audit Summary:

 		Now that a script has been proven to give county and candidate vote results election, this can be used for future elections.
 Something to consider is the county vote totals, further analysis could be done for the counties with the lower voter turnouts.
 What could be causing a low turnout, is it due to population size, is this a lower income area?
 This is something a future candidate can consider when planning where they will be campaigning.
-One piece of information  that was missing was the political party affiliation of each candidate.
+One piece of information that is missing is the political party affiliation of each candidate.
 Using the same script we can add a category for different political parties and use a for loop and if conditional to iterate through the data and pull the counts of each different political party.
 This can be useful for determining a candidate winner and who will be the county with the most voter turnout.